Manuel Lacunza: Lacunza's ideas and their subsequent effect on the development of Protestant eschatology after the Reformation

-"And so, through ideas gleaned from Irving by the writings of Lacunza, and … and then subsequently claimed by Darby as his own discovery, the war of the millenarians against the Papacy was defused.
-For if a personal Antichrist must come after a secret rapture, how could the present papacy be the Antichrist, as historically claimed by the Protestants?"
+And so, through ideas gleaned from Irving by the writings of Lacunza, and … then subsequently claimed by Darby as his own discovery, the war of the millenarians against the Papacy was defused.
+For if a personal Antichrist must come after a secret rapture, how could the present papacy be the Antichrist, as historically claimed by the Protestants?

 Chronicler of Exile and Persecution

 Lacunza's various works are valuable as a record of the experience of exile and intellectual persecution which results from religious belief.
 His personal letters have come to be highly valued in his birthplace of Chile owing to its recent history of exile and persecution.
-For example, he wrote of his fellow exiles: "We are like a tree that is perfectly dry and unable to revive, or like a dead body that is buried in oblivion. ...
-Meanwhile we are slowly dying off.
-We left Chile 352 in number; now just half are left and most of them are sick and can barely move – like a quack doctor's horse."
+For example, he wrote of his fellow exiles: "Everybody looks at us as at a tree totally dry, incapable of reviving or as a corpse buried in oblivion."

-The longing of the exile for his homeland can be heard in his declaration, "No one can know Chile until he has lost it!"
+The longing of the exile for his homeland can be heard in his declaration, "Only those, who have lost it know what Chile is.
+There isn't compensation here, and that is the pure truth."
+Nevertheless, he saw his work as giving him the strength to overcome the longing he had for his homeland, and was able to rejoice in his suffering for Christ.
+"Because to serve God in truth, there cannot be anything with an better purpose than the present state in which we find ourselves, that is of humiliation and of carrying our cross."

-Lacunza's The Coming of the Messiah in Majesty and Glory is also particularly valuable as it presents two Jesuit views which contributed to the counter-Reformation, with Ribera's view being generally accepted by most Protestant churches today – the only Protestant church which still officially adheres to the Historicist mode of prophetic interpretation is the Seventh-day Adventist church.
+Lacunza's The Coming of the Messiah in Majesty and Glory is particularly valuable as it presents two Jesuit views which contributed to the counter-Reformation, with Ribera's view being generally accepted by most Protestant churches today – the only Protestant church which still officially adheres to the Historicist mode of prophetic interpretation is the Seventh-day Adventist church.

+‘Historicism, once the dominant view of Protestants from the Reformation until the middle of the last [19th] century, appears to exert little attraction as a system of prophetic interpretation to conservative Christians (outside of Seventh-Day Adventist circles) … Within evangelicalism during the last one hundred fifty years, futurism has grown to dominate and overcome historicism.’